lail-lei/practice-terraform/terraform/main/README.md

 #### Database
 Application data is stored in Firebase (running in Datastore mode).
 There's two collections:
-- Orders (order and fulfillment-related data, including product ids, order confirmation codes, and shipping address)
+- _Orders_ - order and fulfillment-related data, including product ids, order confirmation codes, and shipping address
-- WebAppUser (basic profile and contact info of users of the web application, for marketing purposes)
+- _WebAppUser_ - basic profile and contact info of users of the web application, for marketing purposes

 #### Dataset
 Application data is exported to a BigQuery dataset called: `firestore_app_data`